Siar-Lak language: Phonology

+Siar-Lak has fifteen consonants and seven vowels.

+The vowel /e̝/ can be thought to be pronounced in between the high vowel /i/ and the mid vowel /e/, as well as /o̝/ being in between the high vowel /u/ and the mid vowel /o/, according to native speakers.

 Stress and phonotactics

 Stress is placed on the last syllable in each word.
 Examples of words broken down into syllables and translated include:

 Syllable structures

-Siar Lak contains four different types of syllable patterns in their word vocabulary, which include V(vowel), VC(vowel consonant), CV(consonant vowel), and CVC(consonant vowel consonant).
+Siar-Lak contains four different types of syllable patterns in its vocabulary: V (vowel), VC (vowel-consonant), CV (consonant-vowel), and CVC (consonant-vowel-consonant).
 Some examples include: